FAForever/wiki-pages/Beginner-1v1-Guide.md

 tank - scout - 5 tanks
 and the other 20%
 2 arty - 1 MAA

+### Beginner Unit Composition (Navy)
+Based on these observations we can create unit queue:

+- No underwater Mexes:
+3-5 Frigates : 1 Sub

+- With underwater Mexes
+1-3 Frigates : 1 Sub

 ## Recommended Starter Faction
 When starting a game, you can choose between 4 different factions, each with their own advantages and disadvantages.
 In general feel free to play whatever faction suits you the best, ***but be aware that especially Aeon comes with some downsides such as a very micro intense T1 stage.
 While the faction choice won't be the reason you'll lose games, it can impact your improvement speed if you're picking Aeon.***